Chanda Prescod-Weinstein: Views on Judaism

 Prescod-Weinstein is Ashkenazi and Reconstructionist.
-She has described herself as an agnostic atheist, writing that “G-d is not necessarily a supernatural presence, but rather a concept that holds space for how we spiritually connect with our sense of what the universe is about, what life is about.
-For me, Jewish texts are an important ethical guide, something to think with.”
+She has described herself as an agnostic atheist, saying: "G-d is not necessarily a supernatural presence, but rather a concept that holds space for how we spiritually connect with our sense of what the universe is about, what life is about.
+For me, Jewish texts are an important ethical guide, something to think with."
 She regularly attends a Reconstructionist synagogue and has said that Passover is her favorite holiday.